KSPModdingLibs/KSPCommunityFixes/README.md

 # KSP Community Fixes

-This plugin is a collection of code patches aiming at fixing internal bugs in the KSP codebase, as well as QoL improvements.
-There is no defined scope for now, so feel free to propose additional patches ideas by opening an issue, or to contribute with a pull request.
+This plugin is a collection of code patches aiming at fixing internal bugs in the KSP codebase, as well as implementing QoL improvements for the KSP UI.
+Entirely new features are usually out of scope, especially those already covered by other mods.
+This mod is meant as community project, so feel free to propose additional patches ideas by opening an issue, or to contribute with a pull request.

 ### Download and installation